BILS Area 5

 People

-The companies and individuals behind-the-scenes developing, consulting to and advising on the Proposal.
+The companies and individuals behind-the-scenes developing, consulting to and advising on the proposal(s).

 Creative Capital